koii-network/docs/develop/write-a-koii-task/task-development-guide/template-structure/execute-task.md

 sidebar_label: Execute Task
 ---

-# Execute Task

 Execute task, `task/submission.js` contains the main job function that is responsible for processing the user's submission and returning the result.

 ## Task Main Job Function

-The `task` function is the main function that is called when a user run a task.
+The `task` function is the main function that is called when a user runs a task.
 This function is responsible for preparing the user's submission and returning the result.

 For example, following is a simple `task` function that stores a value in the database and returns a string: